Checkm8ra1n/Checkm8ra1n/README.md

 - Designing playful, dark-themed interfaces
 - Making photos
 - Biking and enjoying the outdoors
+- Playing Videogames

+## 🔫 Which Videogames I like
+- 🔫 Tomb Raider
+- ⛏️ Minecraft
+- 👾 Arcade and Retro games such as 🍄 Super Mario 🌻 Sonic

 ## 🎨 My Style
 Dark, but always playful.